 - Free membership for your spouse or partner

-Erectile dysfunction, or ED, is the inability of a man to have an erection hard enough to have sexual intercourse.
-It can also be known as impotence.
+Erectile dysfunction (ED) is the inability to get or keep an erection firm enough to have sexual intercourse.
+It is also sometimes also referred to as impotence.

 Written by: the Healthline Editorial Team